nonhermitian/mthree/docs/advanced.rst

 ``method``
 ~~~~~~~~~~

 There are three ways to do the calibration.
-The default ``balanced`` method executes :math:`2N` circuits
+The default ``balanced`` method a set of circuits
 with varying bitstring patterns such that the :math:`|0\rangle` and :math:`|1\rangle` states are each
+prepared an even number of times, as is their pair-wise correlations.
+For example, the
-prepared :math:`N` times and averaged over.
-For example, the balanced bit-strings over four qubits are
+balanced bit-strings over four qubits are:

 .. jupyter-execute::

-    mthree.circuits.balanced_cal_strings(4)
+    gen = mthree.generators.HadamardGenerator(4)
+    list(gen)

 The ``independent`` method also sends :math:`2N` circuits but measures only a single qubit at a time.
 As such, this is a truely uncorrelated calibration process.